binocularity/binocularity.github.io/docs/people.md

 # c.
 People in CUSP London

-We have teams of academics, a group of associates from external partners and students linked to CUSP.
+We have a multi-disciplinary teams of academics, a group of associates from external partners and students working  with CUSP.

 <table>
   <tr>